News · Cataract surgery · Updated May 2026

 • Form milky pearl-like clusters known as Elschnig pearls

-The capsule, not the cataract: PCO is sometimes called “secondary cataract”, but it is not actually a cataract.
-It is residual capsular tissue clouding over.
+When these changes reach the central 4 mm of the visual axis, light passing through the IOL is scattered, blurred and de-saturated — producing the gradual cloudiness, glare and contrast loss that brings most patients back to clinic.
+PCO is sometimes called “secondary cataract”, but it is not actually a cataract; it is residual capsular tissue clouding over.
 It cannot be prevented entirely, although modern square-edge IOL designs have reduced its incidence by roughly half compared with older round-edge implants.

 When does PCO usually appear?
 UK 2026 incidence